Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Can you violate property rights to save people's lives?

-And, and so this is the thin edge of the wedge, right?
+And so this is the thin edge of the wedge, right?

-Because people say, well, no, you, you, you can't just let your mother burn to death because you don't.
+Because people say, well, no, you can't just let your mother burn to death because you don't want to take someone's ladder.

-But then you say, well, this is why we have socialized medicine, because people are going to die without treatment and their right to life trumps your right to have an extra $20,000 if you're a multimillionaire.
+But then you say, well, this is why we have socialized medicine because people are going to die without treatment and their right to life trumps your right to have an extra $20,000 if you're a multimillionaire.

 Like private criminals could just steal stuff and say, well, I need this for my mother's medical treatment.